- Academic Affairs

 Approved by the President, July 1994; Amended effective October 9, 2012 [nondiscrimination definition, per USM VI 1.05]

 The University of Maryland, Baltimore is committed to ensuring that equal employment opportunity in the workplace is a reality.
 To maintain that commitment the University has prepared an Affirmative Action Program designed to guarantee equal access.
-The University does not discriminate on the basis of race, color, religion, age, ancestry or national origin, sex, sexual orientation, gender identity and expression, physical or mental handicap, marital status and veteran's status.
+The University does not discriminate on the basis of race, color, religion, age, ancestry or national origin, sex, sexual orientation, gender identity and expression, physical or mental disability, marital status and protected veteran's status.

 The Chief Accountability Officer has the overall responsibility for implementing and monitoring the Affirmative Action Program.
 Their responsibilities include ensuring the University will: